Conversational Controls

 pause_assistant_message

 are still processed and sent. - Continued listening: EVI continues to “listen” and transcribe user input during the pause.
-Transcription of user audio is are saved and are sent to the LLM as User messages.
+Transcription of user audio is saved and are sent to the LLM as User messages.

 Charges will continue to accrue while EVI is paused.
 If you wish to completely pause both input and output you should instead disconnect and resume the chat when ready.